jessika/jessika.dev/posts/remark42-integration.md

     ```
     sudo setsebool -P httpd_can_network_relay 1
     ```
-1. Verify that you can visit the https version of the your subdomain in the browser.
-For example, I visit https://comments.jessgoesoutside.com and see a 404 page.
-I can visit https://comments.jessgoesoutside.com/web and see the Remark42 comment demo page.
+1. Visit your comments subdomain in your browser (For example, I visit https://comments.jessgoesoutside.com).
+Verify that you are no longer seeing the NGINX test page.
+You should see a "404 page not found" because this is what the comment engine uses as the home page.
+Add "/web" to the url (Example: https://comments.jessgoesoutside.com/web) and verify that you see the Remark42 comment demo page.

 References: